niklas-mardby/high-order-stuff/README.md

 A demo and discussion of higher order functions in JS/TS

 # What you should dig into
+Terminology you should be familiar with.
+If you're not then google and read up on them!
 - higher order functions
 - first-class functions / objects
 - expression